 Back to All Events

-Permaculture Immersion
+Permaculture Immersion from an Indigenous Perspective

-It has been proved that Indigenous people around the world have an essential relationship with nature.
+It has been proven that Indigenous people around the world have an essential relationship with nature.
 We are still the main protectors of Mother Earth, but our contributions have been downplayed by western civilization.

 The immersion will conclude with an optional sweat lodge/temazcal ceremony, offering space for healing and deeper connection with one another and the land.